Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 *Are you easily chilled, even when indoors?

-*Can you navigate when familiar landmarks are buried beneath snow?
+*Can you navigate when familiar landmarks and trail signs are buried beneath snow?

 *Are you on board with why carrying the hiking ten essentials is important?